Meet Erika

 I'm enthusiastic about this chapter in my life, a continuous journey I’ve been on for over two decades.
 Beginning with my college education and continuing through graduate school, I prepared for a long-awaited career in teaching.
 Soon after graduating, I was hired to teach fifth grade.
 What a wonderful opportunity to practice all I’d learned in seminars now in my very own classroom!
 As a teacher I was exposed to the lives of the many children who passed through my classroom as well as their families.
 When you have the privilege to teach in an elementary school day after day, year after year, the wealth of knowledge you acquire is priceless.

 My job was obviously to work with the students, but incidentally, I was working with their parents as well.
 A child's success seemed to come naturally when we all worked together-communicating, encouraging, and disciplining as a “team.”
 The children I taught thrived from open-communication, clear and consistent expectations as well as respect and compassion for one another.
 My goal was to establish this kind of utopia in the classroom each year, only the biggest obstacle was the contradiction to life at home for many children.
-It was then that I realized “parenting skills” were a necessity for raising well-adjusted, self-sufficient young people
+It was then that I realized “parenting skills” were a necessity for raising well-adjusted, self-sufficient young people with a thirst for learning about the world around them.
+Similarly, “teaching skills” were a necessity not only for an eligible teaching position but for managing a classroom full of developing young minds with complex backgrounds and a variety of learning styles.

 During this time I had the unique opportunity to work for The Human Connections Institute, Inc. where I learned the art of facilitating.
 This new approach worked just as well in my teaching career, allowing me a new perspective in the classroom, to guide and observe my students rather than instruct and dictate.
 When given the chance, students of all ages became empowered and enlightened through self-discovery and cooperative decision-making.
 Becoming a facilitator offered me the experience to work with children of all ages, from diverse backgrounds, as well as parents and fellow educators.
 We dealt with topics including leadership, self-esteem, team-building, peer mediation, and conflict resolution.
 During this time, conducting workshops, meeting with so many people, both young and old, male and female, despite ethnicity or religious beliefs, I realized that all of the participants shared something in common - the desire to be acknowledged, validated and loved.